cran-task-views/Hydrology/Hydrology.md

 -   <pkg>hydrogeo</pkg>: Contains one function for drawing Piper diagrams (also called Piper-Hill diagrams) of water analyses for major ions.

+-   <pkg>hydrotoolbox</pkg>: Read, plot, manipulate and process hydro-meteorological data records (with special features for Argentina and Chile data-sets).

 -   <pkg>kitagawa</pkg>: Provides tools to calculate the theoretical hydrodynamic response of an aquifer undergoing harmonic straining or pressurization.
 There are two classes of models here: (1) for sealed wells, based on the model of Kitagawa et al (2011), and (2) for open wells, based on the models of Cooper et al (1965), Hsieh et al (1987), Rojstaczer (1988), and Liu et al (1989).

 -  <github>leppott/MBSStools</github>: Suite of tools for data manipulation and calculations for Maryland DNR MBSS program.
 GitHub only package.